Emotions - Feelings

 Q: My beloved partner of 40 years died six months ago.
 I cannot accept that this really happened.
 Why am I left alone?
 Why me?
 I wander around the house looking at pictures and crying.
 A friend of mine says this behavior is slowly killing me.
 I don’t want to live anyway.
 What’s the difference?

-Q. Why do people react differently to decisions, and why are people more emotional or less emotional about the decisions they make?
+Q. Why do people react differently to decisions, and why are some people more emotional or less emotional about the decisions they make?

 Q. How does depression affect our brain?
 People say that when you’re depressed, you lose memory, so how does depression affect your brain?